moovel-zz/Imdb/README.md

-This is test project using H2 embedded database, Spring Boot 2x and Angular 8
+This is test project using H2 embedded database, Spring Boot 2x and Angular CLI 7.0.4

 SQL dump was downloaded from http://www2.informatik.uni-freiburg.de/~cziegler/BX/ Scripts were modified to use in H2 database and are located in resources/database folder.
 Scripts are automatically